-Everybody needs to know communities like this exist so we don’t inadvertently marginalize the people within them and come to their aid if any of them are intentionally targeted for marginalization.
+Everybody needs to know communities like this exist so we don’t inadvertently marginalize the people within them, and so we come to their aid if any of them are intentionally targeted for marginalization.
 Everybody also needs to know we all can’t be included inside these spaces.
 They each are exclusive for a purpose and that purpose is undermined without the dignity and privacy necessary to build trust and safety.

 This means any form of vulnerability from men will not be tolerated.
 It is beaten out of them – sometimes literally.
 Vulnerabilities are exploited as weakness and used against them.
 In order to survive within this system, most men learn to hide those tender and inflamed spots from others, and even themselves.
 The weaker ones are abused, and the stronger ones rarely grow up.
-So if our collective response to men asking for private space to experience and explore their own vulnerability is to deny, attack or criticize them for it, it only reinforces this culture.
+So if our collective response to men asking for private space to experience and explore their own vulnerability is to deny, attack or criticize them for it — it only reinforces this culture of toxic masculinity.
 Men are not allowed to be vulnerable anywhere.
 It proves this destructive narrative of male power domination goes far deeper than we can admit, even for the people who are on the same side of actively trying to change it.

 For the average American male, vulnerability is awkward, uncomfortable, embarrassing and shamefully emasculating.
 Vulnerability threatens to expose the trauma almost all men share and have not yet worked through.
 When we allow and support more private spaces for men to gather together, we give men the courage to face their trauma with increasing intention, honesty and grace.

 Here is a window into one of these exclusive spaces for men.

 This music video by Elderbrook can be viscerally uncomfortable for some which illustrates exactly what we’re talking about here.
-It shows why men need private spaces that are public enough you can look through the window once and awhile, but private enough only men, by self-identification, can be in the room.
+It shows why men need private spaces that are public enough you can look through the window once and awhile, but private enough only men (by inclusive self-identification) can be in the room.
 For the men who witness or experience something like this, it can be profoundly healing.
+Communication is connection.